Savelor/SQLAIRefactor/docs/OtherFunctions.md

 </div>
 <p>&nbsp;</p>

-2. **Wildcard on left:** it is possible to refactor using RIGHT function.
-Tests show the same execution plan in both versions, but the refactored code always shows better CPU performance and elapsed time
+**2. Wildcard on left:** it is possible to refactor using RIGHT function.
+Tests show the same execution plan in both versions, but the refactored code always shows better CPU performance and elapsed time.

 <table>
   <tr>